oracle/node-oracledb/doc/api.md

 Number poolMaxPerShard
 ```

-Sets the maximum number of connections per [shard](#sharding) for connection
+Sets the maximum number of connection in the pool that can be used for any
-pools.
-This ensures that the pool is balanced towards each shard.
+given shard in a sharded database.
+This lets connections in the pool be
+balanced across the shards.
+A value of zero will not set any maximum number of
+sessions for each shard.

 This property may be overridden when [creating a connection pool](#createpool).

-When this property is set, and a new connection request would cause the number
+When this property is greater than zero, and a new connection request would
-of connections to the target shard to exceed the limit, then that new connection
+cause the number of connections to the target shard to exceed the limit, then
-request will block until a suitable connection has been released back to the
+that new connection request will block until a suitable connection has been
-pool.
-The pending connection request will consume one worker thread.
+released back to the pool.
+The pending connection request will consume one
+worker thread.

+See [Connecting to Sharded Databases](#sharding) for more information.

 This property was added in node-oracledb 4.1.
 It is available when
 node-oracledb uses Oracle client libraries 18.3, or later.